nmakhene/elist_sales_analysis/README.md

 This analysis reviews sales, loyalty, refund and shipping trends from 2019-2022 at Elist in an attempt to recommend opportunities to increase sales, evaluate the effectiveness of the loyalty program, and reduce return rates.
 North Star metrics for this analysis are total sales, average order value (AOV) and order count.
 Dimensions that are explored include sales region, purchase platform, marketing channel and shipping dates.

 ## Executive Summary
-The ERD for this dataset is as follows:
-![image](https://github.com/nmakhene/elist_sales_analysis/assets/124527594/339248a4-0bd2-4939-a442-775b513b5513)

 2020 is the best sales year to date, which is likely due to COVID-19/pandemic sales trends across many industries.
 By 2022, total sales and average order value returned to their pre-COVID numbers.
 The product with the highest sales was the 27” 4K gaming monitor.
 Across all years, sales KPI's tend to be the highest in September, November, and December.
+March 2020 had the highest increase in sales MoM; the highest sales month was December 2020 and the lowest sales month was October 2022.

+The ERD for this dataset is as follows:
+![image](https://github.com/nmakhene/elist_sales_analysis/assets/124527594/339248a4-0bd2-4939-a442-775b513b5513)

 ## Insights Deep-Dive
-### Yearly Sales Summary
+### Yearly Summary
 ![image](https://github.com/nmakhene/elist_sales_analysis/assets/124527594/b1a64337-974f-4b06-8a68-5d8c2c3184b3) ![image](https://github.com/nmakhene/elist_sales_analysis/assets/124527594/bc77041c-fb65-42c5-b076-c605ee620e63)
 #### Key Points:
 - There was a 163% increase in sales and a 31% increase in AOV from 2019 to 2020